-In addition to the meetings of the committees of the Board described above, in connection with the Board meetings, the non-management directors met two (2) times in executive session during the fiscal year ended December 31, 2021.
+In addition to the meetings of the committees of the Board of Directors described above, in connection with the Board meetings, the non-management directors met four times in executive session during the fiscal year ended December 31, 2022.
 The Chair of the Board, Mr. Lynch, presides at these executive sessions.
 The Audit Committee and the Board have established a procedure whereby interested parties may make their concerns known to non-management directors, which is described on our website.